krish-pain/Bank_Management_System/README.md

 <h3>Conclusion:</h3>
 This project was an excellent starting point for me to understand how real-world systems work and how to translate them into functional code.
 It allowed me to learn and apply concepts like object-oriented programming, error handling, and data storage using Python’s dictionaries.<br>
 While the project is a backend application, it is designed to be scalable, meaning it can be integrated with a frontend or a database in the future to make it a complete banking solution.
-This project helped me develop a solid foundation for backend development, problem-solving, and logical thinking, skills I am confident will add value to any team.<br>
+This project helped me develop a solid foundation for backend development, problem-solving, and logical thinking, skills I am confident will add value to any team.</br>

-Being my first project, it not only boosted my confidence but also inspired me to take on more complex projects in the future.<br>
+Being my first project, it not only boosted my confidence but also inspired me to take on more complex projects in the future.